varya/steroids/_posts/tizen/2013-10-14-local-development.markdown

 ## Load Cordova

-The `cordova.tizen.js` file is included to the root of the `dist/` folder automatically by Steroids npm when using `$ steroids connect --serve`.
+The `cordova.tizen.js` file is included to the root of the `dist/` folder automatically by Steroids CLI when using `$ steroids connect --serve`.
 The regular way of loading Cordova via localhost is not supported, so change your Cordova script tag to

 {% highlight html %}
 <script src="cordova.tizen.js"></script>